SCIInstitute/ShapeWorks/docs/use-cases/segmentation-based/ellipsoid.md

 ```

 ## Analyzing Shape Model
-Once the python code runs the optimization, the files are saved in the `Output` folder after which the ShapeWorks Studio is launched from the python code to analyze the model.
+Once the python code runs the optimization, the files are saved in the `Output` folder after which ShapeWorks Studio is launched from the python code to analyze the model.

 Below is the mean shape reulting from optimization.
 Here we can see that there is only one major mode of variation.
 ![Ellipsoid Optimization](../../img/use-cases/ellipsoid_mean.png)